pleszr/skyeGPT/README.md

 # Purpose
 This application takes a set of documentation and creates an online chatbot which can answer based on the documentation.
-For demonstration and not for production purposes.
+For demonstration and not for production purposes..

 # Behavior
 The application can consume documentation (currently from public confluance spaces and local markdown files) and provides a chatbot which will answer the questions using the provided documentations as context.
 For context lookup and conversation management there are two possible options, one which uses a locally hosted semantic database and one which relies on the v2 Assistant API from OpenAI.